How to Groom a Cat: Detailed Guide, Tips and Tricks

-How To Groom a Cat? – 13 Easy Steps
+How To Groom a Cat in India? - 13 Easy Steps

 A variant of long-haired cats needs regular grooming to keep matting of furs away from your kitty’s stomach.
 Such mats can lead to painful infections and even death if left untreated.

-Here we are sharing 13 steps to groom a cat, and by using these 13 steps you will realise, it is easy to groom your kitty at home:—
+Here we are sharing 13 steps to groom a cat, and by using these 13 steps you will realize, it is easy to groom your kitty at home:—

 1. Daily Brushing